pivotal/docs-tap/scst-policy/overview.md

 The Policy Controller:

-- Verifies signatures on container images used by Kubernetes resources
+* Verifies signatures on container images used by Kubernetes resources
-- Enforces policies to allow or deny images being admitted a cluster
+* Enforces policies to allow or deny images being admitted a cluster
-- NEW: Allows operators to define multiple policies in the cluster
+* Allows operators to define multiple policies in the cluster
-- NEW: Allows operators to select which `namespaces` to enforce policies against
+* Allows operators to select which `namespaces` to enforce policies against
-- NEW: Supports `cosign` signatures and keyless signing
+* Supports `cosign` signatures and keyless signing
-- NEW: Supports storing public keys in a KMS
+* Supports storing public keys in a KMS

 It enforces its policies against all resources that create `Pod`s as part of their lifecycle: